raspberrypilearning/from-me-to-you/en/step_6.md

-## Develop the interaction
+## Make
-Now you're going to make your digital card do something to make it interactive.
+Now you're going to make your digital card.

 You need to break up your project up into parts so you can develop each part, one at a time.
 In computing, this process is called decomposition.

 --- task ---
+If you haven't already chosen a backdrop and added sprites then start now.
+You can use costumes and backdrops from the library or use the Paint editor to create your own.

+Add one or more sprites that you think you will use in your card.
+Don't worry you can always change, delete or add more sprites later as you develop your ideas.

+You don't need to add everything at once, you might want to add code to one sprite before you paint a costume for another.
+--- /task ---

+--- task ---
-What behaviour will your first sprite have?
+What will your first sprite do?
 You need to think about **what** you want your sprite to do and **when** it will do it.

+Describe what the sprite will do in words.
+Tell a friend or family member.

 Examples:
 "When you click the green flag the donut will start bouncing around"